 Crits can be incredibly exciting, they are a great way for you to improve your overall fitness and competitive edge, and they are also tons of fun as they are short, intense and have a lot more action than a normal race.

 However, they can also be quite dangerous to the inexperienced or injured cyclists as the fast pace and aggressive nature of the races makes them a prime breeding grounds for nasty wipeouts and potential injuries.

 So whether you decide to join in your next local criterium or simply sit back with your choice beverage and watch, you now know the down and dirty on one of the most exciting races in the cycling world!

-Hope to see you at the Ridge at 38 Criterium and Brewfest on Sunday, June 12!
+Hope to see you at the Ridge at 38 Criterium on Sunday, September 12!